 The SRD II directive provides an in-depth elaboration of the 2nd and 5th priority of the CMU.
 For further details on SRD II, see a recent article by my colleague.

 What triggered the Capital Markets Union and Shareholder Rights Directive II?

 The financial crisis revealed several problems that negatively affected European corporate governance: strong focus on short-term thinking, poor communication on priorities between investors and their asset managers and underperforming investment companies.

 SRD II helps European member states to encourage shareholder engagement through regulation.
-Better involvement of shareholders should lead to more responsible corporate behaviour.
-And at the same time the directive facilitates access to foreign markets and reduce cross-border costs of shareholder rights.
+Better involvement of shareholders should lead to more responsible corporate behaviour and at the same time the directive aims to facilitate access to foreign markets and reduce cross-border costs of shareholder rights.
 When shareholders are engaged and active, SRD II will ensure they can have a positive influence on corporate governance and the performance of stock listed companies.